CiscoDevNet/yang-explorer/README.md

 ####5.1 Work Flow

 #####5.2.1 Login:
    YangExplorer uses user accounts to manage workspaces.
-You can create a user account using admin page (See 5.2.1 Creating User Account)
+You can create a user account using admin page (See 5.3.1 Creating User Account) or use the predefined login (guest/guest).
+You must login (click on the Login button on top right corner)

    You can use guest login (guest/guest) or newly created account.
    ![alt tag](https://github.com/CiscoDevNet/yang-explorer/blob/master/docs/images/YangExplorer.png)